 Men Can’t Love if they Can’t Provide

 Our caveman days are gone (except when I smell barbecue) and money is our new form of survival!

 Yes it sounds shallow.
-Yes, you are saying, “How can a pile cash compare to a wonderful relationship?”
+Yes, you are saying, “How can a pile of cash compare to a wonderful relationship?”

-I would not fight me on this, instead, take it as fact and you now hold one more key to getting what you want from a man by knowing the importance of money in his world.
+I would not fight me on this, instead, take it as fact and use it to your advantage.
+You now hold one more key to getting what you want from a man by knowing the importance of money in his world.